 The Littleton Campus also delivers advising and support to help you Move Mountains:

-All ACC Campuses remain closed to the general public for the Fall 2020 semester.
+Due to current COVID-19 guidelines, all ACC Campuses are closed to the general public.
 Only students and employees with proper identification and facial coverings will be allowed in campus buildings.

 |Location||Mon||Tue||Wed||Thu||Fri||Sat / Sun|

 |Littleton Campus Buildings||8am - 6pm||8am - 6pm||8am - 5pm||8am - 5pm||8am - 5pm||Closed|

 |Art & Design Center Buildings||8am - 10pm||8am - 10pm||8am - 10pm||8am - 10pm||9am - 5pm||Sat: 9am - 5pm

 |Art & Design Welcome Center||8am - 4:30pm||8am - 4:30pm||8am - 4:30pm||8am - 4:30pm||Closed||Closed|